kolasniwash/short-term-energy-demand-forecasting/README.md

 # day-ahead-load-forecasting
 Final project repo for the AkademyAi bootcamp.
 Investigates various models to predict hourly day ahead forecasts in the Spanish energy market.

+## Problem Definition
+In order to appropriately meet energy demands on a 24 hour basis Transmission Service Operators make forecasts for the maximum power expected over the coming 24 hour period.
+These forecasts are used in the planning of supply dispatch and for day-ahead bidding processes.
+Errors in prediction can be costly.
+Considering a levelized cost of energy of EUR50/MWh and an average difference in forecast to observed consumption of ~200MW.
+The daily value of the error is EUR 240,000.
+An improvement in forecasting that reduces error by 2% represents a potential annual cost reduction of EUR 1.5M.
+Similar examples can also be made for predicting load forecasts from solar, wind, battery storage, and other intermittent energy sources.

 ## Task Identification

 1. Data Cleaning/Preprocessing